clusterednetworks/Cloudflare-Firewall-Bypass-Prevention/README.md

 # Cloudflare-Firewall-Bypass-Prevention
-Cloudflare Firewall Bypass Prevention
+Cloudflare Firewall Bypass Prevention -
 This code can be used in your htaccess file to block all traffic from the Internet except Cloudflare IP Blocks.
 Be sure the check that all of the IP's listed are in sync with Cloudflare's current IP Blocks.
+This code is without warranty or support.
 <pre>
 # Cloudflare-Firewall-Bypass-Prevention
-# by ClusteredNetworks.com
+# This code can be used in your htaccess file to block all traffic from the Internet except Cloudflare IP Blocks.
+# Be sure the check that all of the IP's listed are in sync with Cloudflare's current IP Blocks.
+This code is without
+# warranty or support.
 # Date Cloudflare IP's Checked and Confirmed - Oct 8, 2021
 # BEGIN Cloudflare Firewall Bypass Prevention
-#Apache 2.4 Server
+# Apache 2.4 Server
 <FilesMatch ".*">
     Require ip 173.245.48.0/20
     Require ip 103.21.244.0/22